SMART METERS AND WI-FI

 A smart meter installation combines different devices.
 For most homes, this will be: an electricity smart meter, a gas smart meter, a communications hub, and an in-home display.
-Some homes do not have a gas supply from the main grid, so will not receive a gas smart meter.
+Some homes that do not have a gas supply from the main grid will not receive a gas smart meter.

 The communications hub creates a network which links the in-home display with the smart meters, and separately links the smart meters with the energy supplier.